German bank groups see low rates as creeping threat to economy

 “In times of low interest rates, it becomes increasingly difficult to achieve appropriate returns,” said Raimund Roeseler, head of bank supervisor Bafin.

-“In the end this could dampen capitalization and could lead banks to invest in riskier business fields.”
+“In the end this could dampen capitalisation and could lead banks to invest in riskier business fields.”

 That could lead to bubbles forming as investors seek higher returns.
 Germany’s blue chip Dax index is close to breaking the 10,000 barrier and property prices have increased by 11 percent since 2010 - in some cities even by a third.